AnastasiaAzarenok/cv_2025/cv.md

 __LLC 'HOMEPORTE'__

-Analyst
+Business Analyst

 * Preparation of reports with detailed analysis of supply assurance, demand planning and logistics reasons;
-* Automation and optimization of reporting for departments;
+* Automation and optimization of reporting for departments (VLOOKUP, GETPIVOTDATA, PIVOT TABLE);
-* Building of predictive models;
+* Building of predictive models (P&L, CF);
 * Preparation of presentations with commentary based on analytics.

 __From 2015 to 2021 year__